trychlos/pwix-forms/README.md

 This is the class which manages all the checks to be done in a panel, publishing relevant messages if any.

-It should be instanciated as a ReactiveVar when the DOM is rendered.
+It may be instanciated as a ReactiveVar when the DOM is rendered, so that other code can reacts when it has been instanciated.

 Only available on the client.